Vietnam.vn - Nền tảng quảng bá Việt Nam

 CEO of telecommunications company Orange, Christel Heydemann.

-“One of the metaphors I sometimes use is to think of AI as a World Cup soccer match between the U.S. and China.
+“One of the metaphors I sometimes use is think of AI as a World Cup soccer match between the U.S. and China.
 And if all Europe is trying to do is be the referee, there are two problems.
 One is they never win, and two is no one really likes referees,” Reid Hoffman, co-founder of LinkedIn and an investor at venture capital firm Greylock, told CNBC.

-Christel Heydemann, CEO of telecoms company Orange, believes that there is too much regulation in Europe.
+Christel Heydemann, CEO of telecoms company Orange, believes there is too much regulation in Europe.
 That slows Europe down, especially when thinking about the potential of the regional market.

 However, Ms. Heydemann struck an optimistic tone about Europe's stance on AI.
 "I don't think it's just a race between the US and China.
-In fact, the President of the European Commission has said very clearly that Europe wants to be an AI continent and the race is not over," Ms. Heydemann declared.
+In fact, the president of the European Commission has said very clearly that Europe wants to be an AI continent and the race is not over," Ms. Heydemann declared.

-(Source CNBC)
+(Source: CNBC)

 Source: https://www.baogiaothong.vn/chau-au-tham-vong-chay-dua-ai-voi-my-va-trung-quoc-192250212191525508.htm